LogicismDev/LogRPC/README.md

          * angeloanan on GitHub for MPC-HC Discord Presence Application IDs
          * Pigpog on GitHub for VLC Discord Presence Application IDs
          * FizzyApple12 on GitHub for Beat Saber Discord Presence Application IDs
+         * shadoweG on GitHub for DaVinci Resolve Discord Presence Application IDs

     * Music (Windows/macOS):
       * Windows: Uses a Python Script with Embedded Python to grab the song information from the Windows Media Control Bar using WinRT API.
 Artwork is grabbed from TIDAL, and secondarily iTunes.